Skip to main content

 Where was King's Hedges historically?
 How did the name come about?
 Why is the majority of King's Hedges Road no more historic than late 1970s - and nothing to do with the course of the original road?
 What have council planners of the 1960s and 1970s and the needs of motorists got to do with the King's Hedges presence in the historic Arbury district?
 All will be revealed...

 We're going to leave Arbury briefly and go to King's Hedges.
-No, not King's Hedges Ward - that area is, in reality, one of the most Arbury of Arbury areas in Cambridge historically, but the REAL King's Hedges.
+No, not King's Hedges Ward/King's Hedges Estate (AKA North Arbury) - that area is, in reality, one of the most Arbury of Arbury areas in Cambridge historically, but the REAL King's Hedges.

 North of the Guided Busway.

-You see, the land north of Arbury Road is the site of the Arbury Camp, the Arbury/Harborough (a variation on the Arbury name) Meadows and the Arbury fields of Manor Farm.
+You see, the land north of Arbury Road is the site of the Arbury Camp, the Arbury/Harborough (a variation on the Arbury name) Meadows and Furlongs and the Arbury fields of Manor Farm.

-Land north of Arbury Road.
-We have pasted the 1800s locations onto our map (1900) which features the Manor Farm for clarity, and also some details of modern locations.
-The Arbury or Harborough Meadows (both names were current and each a variation on the other), North Arbury/North Harborough Furlong, West Arbury/Harborough Corner and Arbury/Harborough Furlong.
+Land north and south of Arbury Road.
+We have pasted the 1800s locations onto our map (1904) which features the Manor Farm for clarity, and also some details of modern locations.
+The Arbury or Harborough Meadows (both names were current and each a variation on the other), North Arbury/North Harborough Furlong, West Arbury/Harborough Corner and Arbury/Harborough Furlong, plus the course of the Roman road (see red line), the Mere Way or Akeman Street.
 The 1840 Chesterton Enclosures map features the 'Harborough' variation on the Arbury name, but an 1839 newspaper article refers to the 'Arbury' Meadows.
 The names were interchangeable.
+The Arbury Meadows also included a swathe of land to the south of Arbury Road.

 We saw an outside display entitled 'The Roman Landscape At King's Hedges' on one of our rambles round Arbury, trumpeting the grand history of King's Hedges, including a Roman villa.
-The Roman villa was on the site of King's Hedges School, but King's Hedges School is not in the historic King's Hedges acres, and the villa was found on Manor Farm land, on the acreage known as Arbury/Harborough Meadows, not far from the Arbury iron age earthwork.
+The Roman villa was on the site of King's Hedges School, but King's Hedges School is not in the historic King's Hedges acres, and the villa was found on Manor Farm land, not far from the Arbury iron age earthwork.

 'The Roman Landscape at King's Hedges' - an epic piece of misinformation.
 The Roman villa and the historic area described had nothing to do with King's Hedges - and a lot to do with Arbury.
 We do hope the display wasn't sponsored by money from public coffers.